billlanyon/python_tictactoe/README.md

 TBC

 ### Logging
-When launching the app from the command line:<br>
-Appending '-d' enables the display of debug messages in the console.<br>
-Appending '-f' enables the logging of debug messages to a file named 'ttt.log'.
+Logging is configured by the file log.conf.
+Debug messages are currently sent to the console and logged to the file ttt.log.